plastic

 When you no longer need an item of clothing, for whatever reason, consider passing it on to friends and family instead of letting sit at the back of your wardrobe.

 You can also donate it to charity.
+Find your nearest charity retailer here.

 You can also sell your clothes online through websites such as Depop, Vinted, Facebook marketplace and Ebay.